Welcome to the WCSA welfare page! Here you will find an outline of services and support available to you both in and out of college.

 No Tolerance Harassment Policy

-If you have a question or concern about your time in Cambridge, whether educational or personal, the Students’ Unions’ Advice Service can offer you a listening ear and help you explore your options.
-The SUAS offer free, confidential and independent support for students.
-They are open to all students, including intermitting students, nonreturning students, spouses, families and dependents of any current students.
+If you have a question or concern about your time in Cambridge, whether educational or personal, the Student Advice Service can offer you a listening ear and help you explore your options.
+They offer free, confidential and independent support for students.
+The Student Advice Service is open to all students, including intermitting students, nonreturning students, spouses, families and dependents of any current students.

-For useful welfare advice, information and services you can also reach out to the Cambridge University Students’ Union welfare officer, Micha Frazer-Carrol at:
+For useful welfare advice, information and services you can also reach out to the Cambridge University Students’ Union Welfare and Community Officer, Alice Gildergale at:

 The University Counselling Service